developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Device User is notified about, and allowed to connect to, new WLANs that are detected.

-- If the value ***Off*** is chosen, then the Device User will NOT be notified about, nor allowed to connect to, new WLANs that are detected.
+- If the value ***Off*** is chosen, the Device User is NOT notified about, nor allowed to connect to, new WLANs that are detected.

-- If the value ***On*** is chosen, then the Device User is notified about, and allowed to connect to, new WLANs that are detected.
+- If the value ***On*** is chosen, the Device User is notified about, and allowed to connect to, new WLANs that are detected.

 ## Wireless WAN Configuration